 Will my car accident case go to trial or settle?

-What determines if a case will settle?
-A multitude of factors.
+There is a multitude of factors that determines whether a case will settle.
 Each case is different.

 - Are there liens involved in the case?